Video: Sacramento Driver Repeatedly Rams, Jumps On Top of Vehicle in Violent Road-Rage Incident

 "So I grabbed my phone and ran outside with it," she said.

-Her cell phone camera captured 12 minutes of chaos.
+Her cellphone camera captured 12 minutes of chaos.
 In the footage, a white SUV can be seen plowing into a blue car over and over again.
 When the car can't move anymore a man gets out and is seen stomping and kicking the blue SUV.

 An ambulance shows up, then a Sacramento Police Department patrol car moves in.
 Officers kept their distance at first.